xuxiyang1993/continuous-grid-world/README.md

 ## Test Your Policy

-You should define a policy function which the input is `current_state` from line 149.
+You should define a policy function which the input is `current_state` from line 132.
 And the output of this policy function is the action corresponding to current state.
-Then call the policy function at line 151 like following:
+Call the policy function at line 137 like following:

 `action = policy(current_state)`

-Then running `simulator.py`, you should be able to see how your agent performs.
+Then uncommenting line 137,138 and running the code, it's time to grab a coffe and see how your agent performs.

 ## Requirements